dettonville/dettonville.org/content/news/2020-09-28-mapstruct-1_4_0_Final-is-out.md

 ---
-title: "MapStruct 1.4.0.Final is out"
+title: "Dettonville 1.4.0.Final is out"
 author: Filip Hrisafov, Sjaak Derksen
 date: "2020-09-27"
 tags: [release, news]
 ---

-Long overdue it is our pleasure to announce the final version MapStruct 1.4.
+Long overdue it is our pleasure to announce the final version Dettonville 1.4.
 This is our 4th release since november 2015.

 Besides bug fixes, the 1.4 release brings some new exciting features: